wemersoncesar/big-data-engineer-test/MyExperience.md

 so when I tried to add that only one line with the same eventId into Hbase I had no problem.

 - Update id = 4 to display routeName as Los Angeles to Santa Clara instead of Santa Clara to San Diego
-<br> Sorry, no id = 4 : :( :  :+1:
-<br>There are very important concepts covered here about big data and Hbase.
+<br>There are very important concepts covered about Hbase and Big Data in general here.
-<br>    - We must not change the original data to adapt it to Hbase immutable rowkey, incrementing the eventId to 4 would lose the data traceability give us a wrong result if we try to compare with the original data.
+<br>    - We must not change the original data to adapt it to Hbase, incrementing the eventId to 4 would lose the data traceability give us a wrong result if we try to compare with the original data.
+So, to get that fourth row I used the dirverId and eventId concatenated.

 - Outputs to console the Name of the driver, the type of event and the event Time if the origin or destination is Los Angeles.